 * off – Commit can be acknowledged to the calling client before the transaction is actually flushed to the transaction log, making it possible to lose some recent (<1s by default) allegedly-committed transactions in case of a server crash.
 Synchronous replication is ignored.
 This is one of the most known Postgres performance tweaks.

-* remote_write – Provides a weaker guarantee than “on”, transaction counts as commited if master does a guaranteed flush and the replica just gets a write confirmation from the operating system (prone to replica corruption if replica machine crashes before hitting storage).
+* remote_write – Provides a weaker guarantee than “on”, transaction counts as commited if primary does a guaranteed flush and the replica just gets a write confirmation from the operating system (prone to replica corruption if replica machine crashes before hitting storage).

 Performance impact of different “synchronous_commit” settings